snowplow/snowplow/hive/README.md

 ## Introduction

 Hive is a very powerful tool for querying SnowPlow data.
-A [cookbook of Hive recipes] [analyst-cookbook] is provided in the wiki.
-It provides a growing list of techniques and queries to use Hive to interrogate SnowPlow data.
+A [cookbook of Hive recipes] [analyst-cookbook] is provided in the wiki: it provides a growing list of techniques and queries to use Hive to interrogate SnowPlow data.

 ### Example queries

+Here are some example Hive queries which can be run on the SnowPlow data:

 #### Count the number of unique visits in a day